 The board does not always have to be with decision making competency.
 We believe in a strong board that adds value rather than supervise.
-The Advisory Council is an essential advisory body for StartUps and we therefore recommend an efficient design right from the start.
-Also, not to have to convene a general assembly for every important decision it’s also an increase in efficiency for StartUps.
-For any pre-Series A (or before VC involvment) a board of three should suffice.
+The Advisory Council is an essential advisory body for Startups and we, therefore, recommend an efficient design right from the start.
+Also, not having to convene a general assembly for every important decision leads to quicker decisions and also an increase in efficiency for Startups.
+For any pre-Series A (or before VC involvement) a board of three should suffice.

 Employee stock participation (Phantom Shares, ESOP, etc..)

 Our standard here is according to the international model.
 This clause governs employee participation such as employee stock option pools and phantom shares, how to treat these investments in the exit case (accelerated vesting), order, partial sales, etc ...
 Typical margin here is between 10-20%, with a lower standard in the DACH region of 5%-10%.